tiwariRupesh/tiwariRupesh/README.md

 #**Spring Cloud Config Server.
->Spring Cloud Config Server is used to provide server-side and client-side support for externalized configuration in a distrib><system.
-So when you have multiple microservices, and you want to easily control the configuration for all of them at one go - you’ll mostly be looking at Spring Cloud Config Server>.
+<Spring Cloud Config Server is used to provide server-side and client-side support for externalized configuration in a distribute system.
+So when you have multiple microservices, and you want to easily control the configuration for all of them at one go - you’ll mostly be looking at Spring Cloud Config Server.

 <!--
 **tiwariRupesh/tiwariRupesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.